One Size Does Not Fit All

 As I sat down to write this article, I looked back on all that brought me to where I am today.
 As I navigated a career path, I also began the journey of becoming a parent, and that started the wonderful, crazy ride and the most rewarding challenge of my life: raising kids.
 Excitingly, I entered parenthood with very little training, but armed with knowledge from Dr. Spock and an abundance of advice from well-meaning relatives and friends that had walked in my shoes before me.

-Little did I know that the “one size fits all” did not fit my three very unique children, as they came into this world with their own personalities, likes and dislikes.
-These preferences crossed over into their choice of food, clothing, friends and activities.
+Little did I know that the “one size fits all” did not fit my three very unique children, as they came into this world with their own personalities, likes, and dislikes.
+These preferences crossed over into their choice of food, clothing, friends, and activities.
 I quickly learned that there was no “one size fits all” approach to parenting.
 But as they grew into adulthood and learned to individually express themselves, there was always a common theme in our household, a fundamental philosophy of our family core values that resonated with each.
 Even though each of my children required a slightly different parenting style, it was always built on our shared family values.

-Meet the Customer Experience Team
+Meet the Customer Success Team

-As a team, our job is to own the entire customer experience from the moment the practice says “YES to AdaptDx” and becomes a customer of MacuLogix.
+As a team, our job is to own the entire customer experience from the moment the practice says “YES to AdaptDx®” and becomes a customer of MacuLogix.
 It all starts with our Logistics Manager, Julie Wentzel, who is the first post-sale contact and coordinates the shipping and installation of the instrument into the practice.

 The customer is then contacted by one of our Practice Management Consultants to set up an orientation call with all key stakeholders in the practice to understand the office dynamics, workflow and prepare for training day where we engage and involve the entire office.
-Our Practice Management Consultants work tirelessly with a lofty mission of providing eye care professionals with the tools and education they need to create AMD Centers of Excellence.
+Our Practice Management Consultants work tirelessly with a lofty mission of providing eye care professionals with the tools and education they need to create AMD Centers of Excellence®.

-To round out the team, we have our Customer Support Manager, Laura Walter, who is the resident guru, next to our co-founder and Chief Technology officer, Dr. Greg Jackson.
+To round out the team, we have our Customer Support Manager, Laura Walter, who is the resident guru, next to our co-founder and Chief Technology Officer, Dr. Greg Jackson.
 Laura participated in the research and clinical trials and knows the AdaptDx inside and out.
 She has seen every type of result that has ever been produced.
 Have a clinical question or a dark adaptation test interpretation?
 Ask Laura!

 If you’ve seen one practice …

 At MacuLogix, my colleague Armond Dantino frequently likes to remind us that “if you’ve seen one practice, you have seen one practice.”
 Each practice has their own uniqueness and individuality that makes them different, not unlike my children.
-For an integration to be successful, we focus on the common core values and utilize that infrastructure to customize for that practices workflow.
+For an integration to be successful, we focus on the common core values and utilize that infrastructure to customize for that practice workflow.
 The three keys to success are an office protocol, agreement on key objectives, and a willing partner.
 These are discussed and developed before training day with the doctor and any individual responsible for the favorable outcome of integration.

 One size does not fit all, however two sizes fit most